earlsab/Silliman-Grades-Web_Scraper/README.md

 A lighter and faster alternative to loading one's Silliman grades.
 Helpful for when your teachers haven't submitted your grades yet and you want to check it frequently.

 ---
-Attempts to get your grades from https://my.su.edu.ph/mysilliman/
+Attempts to get your grades from https://my.su.edu.ph/mysilliman/ displays it and calculates for your QPA.

 This is done by:
 1. Sending your login requests to the website.